kioxia-jp/aisaq-diskann/README.md

 ### AiSAQ-DiskANN includes the following enhancements:
 1. Scalable & DRAM-free search - The PQ vectors are not loaded into DRAM during disk-index-search, instead they are being read from the media on demand.
-2. Inline PQ vectors - Some or all PQ vectors may be stored as part of the index node, saving IOs during search.
+2. Inline PQ vectors - Some or all PQ vectors can be stored as part of the index node, which saves I/O operations during during a search.
-3. Vectors rearrangement - Optimal rearrangement of the vectors in a way that the number of IOs needed to read the PQ vectors from the media during search will be minimal.
+3. Vectors rearrangement - An optimal rearrangement of the vectors to minimize the number of I/O operations required to read the PQ vectors from the media during a search.
 4. Multiple entry points - Generate multiple entry points to minimize the number of search iterations.
-5. Vector beamwidth - Tune the number of nodes that are expended on each greedy search iteration, this will parallelize PQ vectors read IOs.
+5. Vector beamwidth - Tune the number of nodes used in each greedy search iteration; this parallelizes the I/O operations for reading PQ vectors.
 6. Greedy search algorithm improvements.
-7. Static PQ vectors cache - Common static cache of PQ vectors, populated during load prior search.
+7. Static PQ vectors cache - A common static cache of PQ vectors, which is populated during the loading phase before the search.
-8. Dynamic PQ vectors read cache - A dynamic page level read cache of PQ vectors, managed per-thread using LRU eviction policy.
+8. Dynamic PQ vectors read cache - A dynamic page level read cache of PQ vectors, which is managed per-thread using LRU eviction policy.

 The usage of our additional AiSAQ indices is described below: